open-telemetry/opentelemetry-demo/Requirements/architecture-requirements.md

 The ‘shippingservice’ should be reimplemented in Rust.

-The ‘currencyservice’ should be reimplemented in C++..
+The ‘currencyservice’ should be reimplemented in C++.

 The ‘emailservice’ should be reimplemented in Ruby.